 - Total Incentive is Capped.
 Bonus are most often ‘capped’—they cannot exceed a fixed amount of percentage of base salary.
 Typical product managers cannot overachieve their targets and get higher incentive payouts.

 - Bonus Factors are not Aligned with Other Bonus Eligible Employees.
-The factors that are used to determine product manager bonus awards are often not aligned with the factors that drive incentive compensation for executive management and sales.
+Product manager bonus awards are often not aligned with incentive compensation for executives or sales.

-It is unfortunate but the factors that drive product manager incentive compensation are rarely aligned with the factors that drive executive or sales incentive compensation.
+It is unfortunate product manager incentive compensation is rarely aligned with executive or sales incentive compensation.

 Consider the following chart which describes the incentive compensation package for Larry Ellison, the executive chairman of Oracle:

-An individual product manager is probably not going to be in a position to impact Oracle’s stock price, market cap, or total cloud, SaaS, PaaS, IaaS revenues or gross margins.
-The executive who report to Ellison, however, will be highly motivated to achieve Larry’s goals because their incentive compensation is very likely to be directly tied to Larry’s.
-If a product manager is seeking executive support for an investment or a prioritization decision, it had better be aligned with these types of incentive compensation factors.
+An individual product manager is probably not going to impact Oracle’s stock price, market cap, total cloud, revenues, or gross margins.
+The executives who report to Larry Ellison, however, will be highly motivated to achieve his goals.
+Their incentive compensation is very likely to be directly tied to his.
+If a product manager is seeking executive support for an investment or a prioritization decision, it should be aligned with these types of incentive plans.

-For most product managers, sales incentive compensation has a more frequent and direct impact.
+For most product managers, sales incentive compensation has a more direct impact.
 Consider the following incentive compensation plan for a SaaS senior account executive:

 Here are a couple of key observations:

 - Leverage.
-Base salary only accounts for 55% of total compensation of on target earnings.
-A significant portion of a sales rep’s compensation is at risk and dependent on performance
+Base salary only accounts for 55% of the total compensation of on-target earnings.
+A significant part of a sales rep’s compensation is at risk and dependent on performance

 - Incentive Compensation is not Capped.
 There is no cap on incentive compensation.
 If a sales rep exceeds quota they keep getting incentive payments

 - Commission Rates Rise with Over-Performance.
-Commission rates are tiered, but once quota has been achieved, commission rates increase to 15%, almost double the rate for the first commission tier.
+Commission rates are often tiered, but only once the quota has been achieved.
+Commission rates increase to 15%, almost double the rate for the first tier.
 Getting into ‘accelerators’ can drive significant sales performance

 - SPIFFs.
 The SPIFF for financial institution wins is an indication that the enterprise values new financial institution wins, but only to a certain degree.